-Same as Guinea, Madagascar faced Nigeria during the 2012 Africa Cup of Nations qualifiying (as well as that for the 2002 edition).
+Same as Guinea, Madagascar faced Nigeria during the 2012 Africa Cup of Nations qualifying (as well as that for the 2002 edition).
 However, Madagascar never scored against Nigeria.
-A win was imperative for Madagascar, as second place in its group meant having to face the defending champions Cameroon, eventually.
+A win was imperative for Madagascar, as second place in its group meant facing the defending champions Cameroon, eventually.

 Madagascar had reached the quarterfinals of the Africa Cup of Nations.

-Having started in the preliminary round, Madagascar hoped to become the first debutante to reach the Africa Cup of Nations semifinals in 23 years.
+Madagascar hoped to become the first debutante to reach the Africa Cup of Nations semifinals in 23 years.
 Against Tunisia, Madagascar held its opponents for over 50 minutes.
-However, two goals in eight minutes, plus a stoppage time goal, ended Madagascar's historic foray in the Africa Cup of Nations.
+Two goals in eight minutes and a stoppage time goal ended Madagascar's historic foray.

 In the process throughout the Africa Cup of Nations, Madagascar did more than play in a major tournament.
 The nation's success was the story of a competition that needed interest.
-Madagascar exceeded expectations in what was a real-life action-adventure that lifted a nation and set a standard for future tournaments.
-In November 2019, Madagascar commenced its chance at a second straight Africa Cup of Nations with two opening qualifying victories, including its most recent road triumph in Niamey - a 6-2 thumping against Niger coming three days after winning 1-0 at home against Ethiopia.
-With its next qualifiers for this tournament not until August 2020, only time will tell if Madagascar's sequel will be as memorable as its debut.
+Madagascar exceeded expectations in a real-life action-adventure that lifted a country and set a standard for future tournaments.
+In November 2019, Madagascar commenced its chance at a second straight Africa Cup of Nations with two opening qualifying victories, including its most recent road triumph in Niamey - a 6-2 thumping against Niger days after winning 1-0 at home against Ethiopia.
+Only time will tell if Madagascar's sequel will be as memorable as its debut.

 That Magical Summer in Egypt